bacharKachouh/Automated-Policy-For-ABE/README.md

 Encrypt the data using the generated policy.

-Decrypt the data based on the client's attribute
+Decrypt the data based on the client's attributes.

+To run the demo:

+bash
+Copy
+Edit
 python demo.py
 You will be prompted to:

 Select a hospital (e.g., Hospital1 or Hospital2).